SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Threat

-The **Cylance - Threat Dashboard** provides a high-level view of the threats experienced on your network.
+The **Cylance - Threat** dashboard provides a high-level view of the threats experienced on your network.
 Dashboard panels display graphs and detailed information with the number of events, top event names, status, file types, unique threats, severity, hosts with the most threats, threat origination, classification, and blocked threats.

 Use this dashboard to:
 * Determine hosts (IP Address, device names) and zones affected by various threats identified and handled in the system.